Roukie686868/WS2812-Double-Ring-Clock/README.md

 # WS2812-Double-Ring-Clock
-Details how to build and program the WS2812 clock with 2 rings with the use of a 3d printer, 2 ws2812 leds ring (60 led and 24 led) and an esp8266 (like Wemos D1)
+Details how to build and program the WS2812 clock with 2 rings with the use of a 3d printer, 2 ws2812 LEDs ring (60 led and 24 led) and an esp8266 (like Wemos D1)

 ## End result
 The end result should look something like this.